2015 National League Division Series

-The 2015 National League Division Series were two best-of-five-game series to determine the participating teams in the 2015 National League Championship Series.
-The three divisional winners (seeded 1-3) and a fourth team—the winner of a one-game Wild Card playoff— played in two series.
+The 2015 National League Division Series were two best-of-five-game series on the National League side in Major League Baseball’s 2015 postseason to determine the participating teams in the 2015 National League Championship Series.
+The three divisional winners (seeded 1–3) and a fourth team—the winner of a one-game Wild Card playoff—played in two series.
 TBS carried all the games in the United States, with Sportsnet simulcasting TBS coverage for Canada.
 The Division Series began on October 9 and concluded on October 15.
 The Los Angeles Dodgers and St. Louis Cardinals had home field advantage in this round of the playoffs.